Table of Contents

 Understanding the Difference: Vertigo vs. Dizziness

-Before diving into the thyroid connection, it is important to clarify what we mean by "vertigo."
-People often use the terms "dizziness" and "vertigo" interchangeably, but in a clinical sense, they describe different sensations.
+Before diving into the thyroid connection, it is important to clarify these sensations.
+While people often use the terms interchangeably, they describe different clinical experiences.

 When your thyroid is out of balance, it can cause both general dizziness and true vertigo.
 Understanding which one you are experiencing can help your GP narrow down the potential cause.